amankumar76/Function_Assignment/README.md

 | 98762        | *Programming Python*, Mark Lutz         | 5        | $56.80         |
 | 77226        | *Head First Python*, Paul Barry         | 3        | $32.95         |
 | 88112        | *Einführung in Python3*, Bernd Klein    | 3        | $24.99         |

+Write a Python program, which returns a list with 2-tuples.
+Each tuple consists of the order number and the product of the price per item and the quantity.
+The product should be increased by 10€ if the value of the order is smaller than 100€.
+Use `lambda` and `map()`